Wanindu

 Leg break

 Wanindu Hasaranga, the versatile all-rounder hailing from the vibrant city of Galle, has carved a niche for himself in the cricketing arena with his adept leg-spin bowling.
 His cricketing journey commenced at Richmond College, Galle, where he honed his skills and laid the foundation for his illustrious career.
-Initially recognized for his prowess as a frontline seam bowler, Hasaranga heeded the advice of his mentor and transitioned into a leg-spinner, a move that would shape his future in the sport.
+Initially recognised for his prowess as a frontline seam bowler, Hasaranga heeded the advice of his mentor and transitioned into a leg-spinner, a move that would shape his future in the sport.

 The year 2019 witnessed Hasaranga's long-awaited T20I debut against New Zealand, a significant milestone in his international career.
-His breakthrough performance came later that year during the T20I series against Pakistan, where his bowling prowess earned him the prestigious title of the Man of the Series after claiming 8 wickets in three matches.
+His breakthrough performance came later that year during the T20I series against Pakistan, where his bowling prowess earned him the prestigious title of Man of the Series after claiming 8 wickets in three matches.

 Earning a spot in the Test squad to face South Africa in December 2020 marked another significant milestone in Hasaranga's journey, as he ventured into the longest format of the game, showcasing his adaptability across all formats.